Hustings Questions

 2. Return on Investment

-"The CEO of DHCW admitted in a public meeting that she cannot demonstrate what return the public has received on hundreds of millions in investment.
+"The CEO of DHCW admitted in a public meeting that she cannot demonstrate what return the public has received on approaching £200 million in identifiable programme costs.
 Do you believe this is acceptable, and what accountability measures would you support?"

 In January 2026, CEO Helen Thomas stated "We don't have an ROI on all of our investments."
 This was not an allegation made by critics — it was her own admission, in a public forum.
-Hundreds of millions of pounds of taxpayer money have been spent with no demonstrable return.
+Identifiable programme costs alone approach £200 million — with the true total substantially higher — and the only quantified return is £0.5 million in non-cash time savings.

 3. Whistleblower Protection